ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 following:

-- Starting with the log entry that was advertised by the user, compute its direct path in the new tree in terms of the implicit binary search tree.
+- Starting with the log entry that was advertised by the user, compute its direct path in the new implicit binary search tree.
   Provide the log entry timestamp for each element of the direct path that's to the right of the advertised log entry.
 - Exactly one of these log entries will lie on the new tree's frontier.
 From